Austin Hill reflects on his injury and recovery

 However, two days later Hill said he had come to accept the situation and was ready to make sure he was the best receiver he could be.
 But first, he needed to do it from the sidelines.

 Arizona redshirt senior receiver Austin Hill (29) talks to Arizona redshirt sophomore receiver Cayleb Jones (1) in between drills during practice at Jimenez Practice Facility on March 10.
-Hill returned to regular duty this spring after suffering a torn ACL in 2013.
+Hill is one of five UA athletes to watch this upcoming season.

 “It gave me a coach’s perspective,” Hill said.